nens/threedi-docs/source/e_2d_results_analysis_tutorial.rst

 Analysing the flow pattern
 ----------------------

-Follow these steps to create a flow pattern from the simulation results:
+Now we are going to take a first look on the movement of water on surface by visualising the flow pattern:

-#)	First, load the results from the simulation.
-Open the 3Di result Manager by clicking on the button indicated in the figure below.
+#)	First, we are going the load the results from your simulation.
+Open the 3Di result Manager by clicking on the *3Di results manager* icon (PLAATJE).

-#)	Click on the button with the green *plus*-sign.
-A pop-up screen will appear where you can select the results that you want to add.
+#)	Click on *ADD 3Di Grid or Results* (PLAATJE green *plus*-sign).
+A pop-up screen appears where you can select the simulation results.
 Then click on *Load simulation result*.
 The results will now be added to your screen.

-#)	Now open the *3Di result aggregation*, by clicking on the button indicated in the figure below.
-A pop-up screen will appear in your screen.
+#)	Now click on *3Di result aggregation* (PLAATJE) in the 3Di Results Analysis toolbar.
+A pop-up screen will appear.

-#)	In the *input* tab, the result is already automatically selected.
-If you have added multiple simulation results to your screen, you can click on the arrow and select the simulation result for which you want to create a flow pattern.
+#)	In the *input* tab, the result is selected automatically.

 #)	Under *preset*, you can select different aggregation results.
 For now, select *Flow pattern*.
 If you are interested, you can play around with the different other options later.
-If you have set the preset tot *Flow pattern*, press *OK*.
+Press *OK*.
 The flow pattern will now be derived and visualized in your screen.

 #)	You can zoom in on the flow pattern to discern the individual arrows.
 As you can see, the direction of the arrow indicates the direction of the flow.
-Furthermore, the color of the arrow is an indicator for discharge (in m3/s) .
+Furthermore, the color of the arrow is an indicator for the relative discharge.

 #)	Zoom out again to see the general flow pattern in the model area.
-Note that the main flow paths are not only located in the river.
 Look at the elevation map and the flow pattern; note that the water flows from the higher areas towards the lower areas and a large part eventually ends up in the river.
-The main flow paths towards the river are indicated with orange arrows in the figure below.

 Finding the maximum inundation depth